 The Central Court of Knossos is the great paved courtyard at the heart of the Minoan palace, the open space around which the whole complex was arranged.
 Plan tickets and tours through My Greece Tours.

 The Central Court is the organising heart of the Palace of Knossos.
-The sections below cover what it is, what it was used for, the bull-leaping debate, the rooms that surround it and how to see it.
+The sections below cover what it is, its size and design, what it was used for, the bull-leaping debate, the rooms around it and how to see it.

 What is the Central Court of Knossos?